 Photo Credit: Claire Siesfeld

-After growing up on Long Island, Cammy was educated primarily in California, receiving her BA and PhD from the University of California, Berkeley, and her MA from San Francisco State University.
+After growing up on Long Island, she was educated primarily in California, receiving her BA and PhD from the University of California, Berkeley, and her MA from San Francisco State University.
 She wrote her PhD dissertation on the poetry of Alfred, Lord Tennyson.
-An MFA followed, from the MFA Program for Writers at Warren Wilson College in North Carolina.
-Recently retired from Concord Academy, she lives in Lexington, Massachusetts.
+An MFA followed, from the MFA Program for Writers at Warren Wilson College.
+She has taught literature and creative writing for many years, and lives in Bolton, Massachusetts.

 Email Cammy below.